rsabir/bro-dsniff/README.md

     >./configure && make && make install

-Or you can use the path under the directory patch.
+Or you can use the patch under the directory patch.